EmilyAFlener/NN_mental_illness/README.md

 ### Experiementation

-Test by mapping mental illness mechanisms and behaviors to corresponding deep neural network errors and visualizations.
+Test by mapping mental illness mechanisms and behaviors to corresponding deep neural network functional and and visualizations errors.

 ### Analysis

-Will know if there are similarities between the two if a deep learning neural network error mirros a mental illness symptom.
+Will know if there are similarities between the two if a deep learning neural network error mirrors a mental illness's symptoms.

 ### Conclusion